 No. The fire-retardant classification is only retained if one of the following products is used as a topcoat:

-- Fire-retardant paint for exterior and interior surfaces (Fontefire WF)
+- Fire-retardant paint for interior surfaces (Fontefire WF)

 - Fire-retardant lacquer for interior surfaces (Fontefire WF Clear) and

 - Chemical-resistant top lacquer for surfaces that will be exposed to wear or abrasion (Akvilac WF 10)